-Meridian Community College's (MCC's) AE program provides adults the opportunity to develop and build the basic skills necessary to function more effectively as members of society through improved educational skills, high school equivalency (HSE) completion, workforce readiness, and transitional skills for post-secondary education.
+The Adult Education (AE) program provides adults the opportunity to develop and build the basic skills necessary to function more effectively as members of society through improved educational skills, high school equivalency (HSE) completion, workforce readiness, and transitional skills for post-secondary education.
 To be competitive in today's work environment, it is essential that individuals prepare themselves in a multitude of areas (math, reading, writing, communication, teamwork, computer skills, etc.).
 Students sixteen and seventeen (16 & 17) years of age are eligible to enroll in the program but must provide an official drop/withdrawal form confirming they are no longer enrolled in secondary school.
+Their parent/guardian must also complete an Age Waiver Form which gives them permission to enroll in the program.
 All students are required to have some form of government issued identification.

 Individuals may register for FREE AE/HSE classes by contacting the AE office for dates and times.
 Registration includes an orientation and assessment test.
 The orientation session provides information about the program and the campus, while the assessment test determines educational level, strengths, and weaknesses.
 Upon completion of the assessment test, students are assigned to the Smart Start class as well as other classes.

 The AE Program is housed in the Ralph E. Young, Jr. Center for Adult Basic Education, located on MCC's campus.
 Program faculty/staff can be contacted at 601-484-8796.